More than 90% of restaurants in Texas have raised prices. Here's why - NewsBreak

 Big Tex at 70: Face-lifted and fine-tuned, the icon is ready for State Fair of Texas 2022

 DALLAS — Yes, he's 70 years old.
 Yes, he's had a facelift or two.
-But with his electronics and animatronics getting one last checkup on Thursday, Big Tex is officially ready for his 2022 debut.
-"Big Tex is a 55-foot tall cowboy that is in love with Texas," said...
+But after his electronics and animatronics got one last checkup on Thursday, Big Tex was officially ready to make his 2022 debut on Friday.
+"Big Tex is a 55-foot tall cowboy that is in love...

-No New Texas Longhorns Coach He’s Just Selling His Old Austin Home

-When you think of a major college football coach putting his home up for sale, you think that a coaching change is imminent.
-That's not the case here.
-Texas Longhorns coach Steve Sarkisian was named the burnt orange and white's coach in 2021.
-Because of the quick move he and his family needed to make from Alabama, they had to find a place quick.
-So this move is more because they found a better place in Austin, Texas and selling their current living quarters.

 YOU MAY ALSO LIKE